Estimate Time7 min

 Set a savings goal

 If you can swing it, make a plan to max out contributions to your retirement accounts this year.
-First, check contribution limits for 2024.
+First, check contribution limits for 2025.
 Then consider setting up automatic payroll deductions, so you don't have to think twice about saving when your paycheck hits.

 Not in a position to max out your accounts?
 If you can, consider contributing at least enough to your 401(k) to get any match your company might offer, so you don't leave money on the table.
-And try to inch up your contributions by 1% whenever you get a raise, bonus, or other windfall until you reach Fidelity's guideline of stashing 15% per year in retirement savings.
+And try to increase your contributions by 1% whenever you get a raise, bonus, or other windfall until you reach Fidelity's guideline of stashing 15% per year in retirement savings.

 Automate money transfers